Bat Surveys

 Bats can be affected by works including:

-If your Preliminary Ecological Appraisal or Preliminary Roost Assessment has highlighted concerns about bats within your site - you may need one or more of the bats surveys listed down below:
+If your Preliminary Ecological Appraisal or Preliminary Roost Assessment has identified the potential presence of roosting bats within your site - you may need one or more of the bat surveys listed down below:

-Adonis Blue will work with you to carry out the necessary surveys to determine the presence of bats and attain a bat survey license on your site if necessary.
+Adonis Blue will work with you to carry out the necessary surveys to determine the presence of bats and attain a bat mitigation license on your site if necessary.

 The best time of year to conduct a bat survey can be found within our ecology calendar.